MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.Priority.md

 # EmailMergeEnvelope.Priority Property (Publisher)

-Gets or sets the priority of the merged e-mail message represented by the parent  **EmailMergeEnvelope** object.
+Gets or sets the priority of the merged email message represented by the parent  **EmailMergeEnvelope** object.
 Read/write.

 ## Syntax